 An anonymous email is an email where the recipient cannot see the sender’s details such as their address and other information that would identify them.
 They are among the perfect anonymity tools that we can use to protect our identity.

 Every day, we use emails to communicate with our colleagues at work, friends, and family.
 However, there are times when we want to send an email without revealing our identity or leaving a footprint.
-This might be for various reasons such as fear of retribution, providing information about a crime, providing an opinion without drawing attention to ourselves, or even sending secret admirer note.
+This might be for various reasons such as fear of retribution, providing information about a crime, providing an opinion without drawing attention to ourselves, or even sending a secret admirer note.

 Anonymous emails are generated by websites that promise their clientele complete anonymity when sending them.
 The emails omit email addresses, reply address, the path from sender to receiver, and the time identification stamps that show when the email was sent.